mondoohq/packer-plugin-cnspec/.web-docs/components/provisioner/mondoo/README.md

 Type: `mondoo`

+> [!WARNING]
->This plugin has been deprecated.
+> This plugin has been deprecated.
 Migrate to [Packer plugin cnspec by Mondoo](https://developer.hashicorp.com/packer/plugins/provisioner/mondoo/cnspec) for even easier security scanning of your Packer builds.

 The `mondoo` provisioner scans [Packer](https://www.packer.io) builds for vulnerabilities and misconfigurations by executing security policies-as-code enabled in [Mondoo Platform](https://console.mondoo.com).
 Mondoo Platform comes stocked with an ever-increasing collection of